For more information, contact Congregational Care, 713.620.6546 or .

 A variety of groups are offered through FPC in support of individuals wanting to address “hurts, habits and hang-ups.”
 The opportunities include men and women support groups and a new “Co-dependency” group for men.
 The groups meet on the FPC property and use materials that have been helpful to thousands of Christians as they work through life issues from a personal faith perspective.
 The groups are facilitated by others who have found help and hope.

 For those who have lost a family member or friend.
-Receive valuable resources, grow spiritually and gain strength in the journey of healing in this 13 week series.
+Receive valuable resources, grow spiritually and gain strength in the journey of healing.
+This seven week series begins again in spring 2014.

 The James Ministry was created in response to the frequent need of church members who are faced with certain necessary “hands-on” tasks, which they are unable to do on a short-term basis because of illness or injury.
 Everyone goes through difficult times.
 Having someone to care and commit their time, talent and energy to assist you with specific tasks can help you through these times.